BrightSoul/vscode-html-configurable-autocomplete/README.md

   //Enable the extension (it can be omitted) "htmlConfigurableAutocomplete.enable": true,

-  //Enable debug (more verbose logging but just if you need to diagnose transformers or regexp behavior) "htmlConfigurableAutocomplete.debug": true,
+  //Enable debug but only if you need more verbose logging to diagnose transformers or regexp issues "htmlConfigurableAutocomplete.debug": true,

   //Tell it how to autocomplete HTML content